Tallahassee has four Indivisible Chapters.

 Indivisible: RISE (Indivisible: Rural In the SouthEast) This chapter no longer meets face-to-face during the coronavirus pandemic.
 Instead, it organizes and executes

 at-home voter letter writing projects such as the current VoteForward program.
-(In 2018, it also led the Warm Voter Project with great success.)
+(In 2018 and 2020, it also led the Warm Voter Project with great success.)

 Indivisible RISE Facebook Link: